skymandr/TailWimpLite/README.md

 ## Usage
-`Ctrl+Shift+Arrow Key` moves the current window in the direction specified, anchoring it to the margin in the direction of movement. `Ctrl+Shift+Logo` will maximize the current window, respecting padding, and `Ctrl+Shift+Home` will centre it without manipulating its size.
-The current window is defined as the topmost window over all.
+`ModKey+Arrow Key` moves the current window in the direction specified, anchoring it to the margin in the direction of movement.
+The current window is defined as the topmost window over all, and `ModKey` defined as is either `Ctrl+Shift` or `Logo` – both work, but with some differences:

+1. `Logo` can more be used more predictably to move windows with input focus, though it may require that you press the movement key _before_ `Logo` for it to work.
+2. `Logo+Space` moves the current window to the centre of the screen, without manipulating its sizes.
+There is no corresponding movement for `Ctrl+Shift` at the moment.
+3. `Logo+Return` or `Ctrl+Shift+Logo` maximizes the current window, while
+    respecting padding.

+The reason for two `ModKey` options in parallel is that, though `Logo` has some benefits to `Ctrl-Shift`, `Logo` key presses are not forwarded properly to Risc OS under RPCEmu [3], since it is captured by the host OS.

-The window will be maximized (or centred, if it cannot cover the whole extent) in the perpendicular dirction to the movement, unless it is already anchored to one of those margins.
+The moved window will be maximized (or centred, if it cannot cover the whole extent) in the perpendicular dirction to the movement, unless it is already anchored to one of those margins.
 This means that two moves, one vertical and one horizontal in any order, will get the window into a corner quadrant.
 The